lorenzo-stoakes/linux-vm-notes/README.md

 For tools that might be of some actual use, [memutils][memutils] is the place to be.

+Additionally, I've created some [kernel hacking scripts][kernel-scripts] that some people might find useful for configuring, compiling and running kernels under qemu amongst other things.

 ## License

 These notes are licensed under [Creative Commons BY-NC-SA][license] - basically